vhaghani26/epigenerator/README.md

 ### Installation

 Run the following command in your project directory.
 It will clone the conda environment with all dependencies needed in order to run the workflow outlined here.
-This creates an environment called `wgbs`.
-If you would like to change the name, feel free to do so where the command says `wgbs`.
+This creates an environment called `epigenerator`.
+If you would like to change the name, feel free to do so where the command says `epigenerator`.
 Please note that this may take quite a few minutes to run.

 ```
 conda env create -f 00_software/environment.yml --name epigenerator